Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/ZynqMPSoC-EDT/5-debugging-with-vitis-debugger.rst

 3. Similarly, for UART-1, select the COM port with interface-1.
 Remember that the R5 BSP has been configured to use UART-1, so R5 application messages will appear on the COM port with the UART-1 terminal.

-Running and Debugging the Application Using XSCT
+Running and Debugging the Application Using XSDB
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Before you run the application, set a breakpoint at `main()`: